 Before we get too deep into generating and handling these signals, we need to create a ROM (Read Only Memory).

-Our ROM will hold the message we want to send, in our case "Hello World!".
+Our ROM will hold the message we want to send, in our case "Hello World!"

-Create a new module named hello_world_rom and add the following to it.
+Create a new module named hello_world_rom

-1module hello_world_rom (
+1 module hello_world_rom (

 2 input address[4], // ROM address